nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Things To Note:
 > The task at the specified INDEX will be deleted
 > The index refers to the index number shown in the most recent listing.
-> The index must be a positive integer 1, 2, 3, ...
 ```

 Examples: